Bayesian Negative Sampling for Recommendation: Conclusion

 \section{Conclusion}

 This paper has provided a comprehensive analysis on negative sampling for recommendation.
-We have reported an insightful yet beneficial finding about the order relation of predicted negatives’ scores, and derived class conditional density for true negatives' predicted scores and that of false negatives' predicted scores.
-In addition, this paper has defined the posterior probability estimate as a quantitative unbiasedness measure, which together with the informativeness measure is used in our negative sampling algorithm to select high-quality negatives for training a recommendation model.
+On the basis of order relation analysis of negatives' scores, we derive the class conditional density of true negatives and that of false negatives, and provide an affirmative answer from a Bayesian viewpoint to distinguish true negatives from false negatives.
+Then, according to the asymptotic property of the empirical distribution function, we defined a model-agnostic posterior probability estimate of an instance being true negative as a quantitative negative signal measure.
+Lastly, we propose a Bayesian sampling rule to sample high-quality negative instances.
+It is the theoretically optimal sampling rule that minimizes the empirical sampling risk.
 Experiment studies have validated our arguments and findings.

-We note that if some additional information are available to assist in evaluating prior distribution $P(tn)$ and/or $P(fn)$, negative sampling indeed faces an exploration-and-exploitation trade-off: Exploration suggests to prioritize those higher ranked informational instances been classified as false negative by a ranking model; Exploitation indicates to favor those lower ranked unbiased instances been classified as true negative by the same ranking model.
-That is, the ranking position of a negative instance can be further utilized to improve negative sampling quality.
-With the help of posteriori estimation of unbiasedness, future work can go further to investigate the optimal trade-off between such exploration and exploitation. \normalem
+The limitations of \textsf{BNS} are: (i) We adopt a simplistic approach for modeling prior probability, yet it is critical to the Bayesian-based methods. (ii) Due to the collaborative filtering mechanism, it is difficult to obtain the analytical solution of sampling loss $\triangle \mathcal{L}(l|i)$ from single update of a train triple.
+Eq~\eqref{Eq:rankinggain} is just an approximation of sampling loss, which has much room for improvement.
+We note that negative sampling indeed faces an exploration-and-exploitation trade-off: Exploration suggests to prioritize those higher ranked informational instances been classified as false negative (positive labeled) by a ranking model; Exploitation indicates to favor those lower ranked unbiased instances been classified as true negative by the same ranking model.
+Future work can go further to generalize \textsf{BNS} to contrastive-based learning methods and investigate the optimal trade-off between such exploration and exploitation.